 That’s why many people are getting a Prenuptial Agreement (Prenup) before tying the knot, or a Postnuptial Agreement after they have got married.

-The idea that Prenup and Postnuptial Agreements are the sole preserve of the super-rich isn’t true, as many people who are getting married will have savings, a pension pot, a property or other assets and investments.
-So if they get divorced, their partner can stake a claim on it.
+The idea that Prenup and Postnuptial Agreements are the sole preserve of the super-rich isn’t true; many people who are getting married will have savings, a pension pot, a property or other assets and investments.
+If they get divorced, their partner can stake a claim on it.

-But with a Prenup or Postnuptial Agreement in place, you can determine how your wealth should be split yourself, rather than leave it in the hands of the Courts should you ever get divorced.
+With a Prenup or Postnuptial Agreement in place, you can determine how your wealth should be split yourself, rather than leave it in the hands of the Courts if you ever get divorced.

 For initial advice get in touch with our Family Law Solicitors.

 Prenup and Postnuptial Agreements have also become more popular with people who are marrying for a second time.
 They may have been through a messy divorce in the past, so they believe it’s best to have a defined agreement in place from the outset.
 Also, people who are remarrying tend to have greater assets, and may also have children from a previous relationship that they need and wish to provide for.